aloisiaarnoldi/notes/README.md

 Second, always plan your day or week ahead of time.
 Write down your goals and deadlines, so you have a clear idea of what you need to accomplish.
 Planning ahead will also help to avoid last-minute panic and stress.
 You can use task management tools, such as Trello or Asana, to keep track of your progress and make adjustments as needed.
  ..

+# 2023-12-19
+- "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
+It's often better to write simple, working code first and optimize only when necessary.